Person

 Overview

 Liz Collar, DVM, PhD, Diplomate of the American College of Veterinary Surgeons (Large Animal), Assistant Professor of Equine Surgery.
 Dr. Collar, a native of Wisconsin, grew up riding hunter/jumpers, working with dressage horses, spending time on the draft horse circuit, cross training western performance horses, and working at the racetrack.
+She currently competes her home bred warmblood in show jumping.
 She graduated from the University of Minnesota College of Veterinary Medicine and then completed a surgical internship at Hagyard Equine Medical Institute in Kentucky.
 She then worked at the UC Davis J.D.
 Wheat Veterinary Orthopedic Research Laboratory.
 Dr. Collar completed a three-year residency in large animal surgery at Oregon State University as well as a PhD in Comparative Health Sciences.
 Her primary research interests include musculoskeletal injuries in race and performance horses.
-Dr. Collar loves all aspects of equine surgery, but has a particular interest in minimally invasive surgery.
+Dr. Collar loves all aspects of equine surgery, but has a particular interest in orthopedics and minimally invasive surgery.

 Courses